bbengfort/printing-press/drafts/coursework/CMSC734/gephi-application-report/figures/README.md

 1. Filter out nodes with small degree by using _K-Core_ filtering in Filters -> Topology -> K-Core.
 Using K=2.
 (This means filter out any nodes that have a degree of less than 2)
 2. Layout graph by running the _Fruchterman Reingold_ algorithm under Layout.
 Wait until it converges to a satisfactory layout and then _Stop_ it.
 3. Under Statistics, run _Modularity_.
 This creates the clusters.
 In the prompt, uncheck _"use weights"_.
 Depending on how many clusters the algorithm should return, use a lower _"resolution"_ value for many different clusters (1.0 is fine), and higher for a smaller number of clusters.
+4. Under Statistics, run _Network Diameter_.
-4. Under _Partition_ -> _Nodes_, click the refresh button, and then select _Modularity Class_.
+5. Under _Partition_ -> _Nodes_, click the refresh button, and then select _Modularity Class_.
 The colors of the clusters can be altered as needed.
-5. Under _Ranking_ -> _Nodes_, under Size/Weight (symbol that looks like a ruby), choose _Betweenness Centrality_ to make the nodes more visible.
+6. Under _Ranking_ -> _Nodes_, under Size/Weight (symbol that looks like a ruby), choose _Betweenness Centrality_ to make the nodes more visible.